 - Give Way to Freedoms’ continued support of SAW and partnership with Children on the Edge will provide 15 children with complete care, protection, and counseling /rehabilitation for one year, including:

 - Safe accommodation

 - Basic needs — food, clothing, hygiene supplies

 - Vocational Training

-- A kitchen garden program is encouraging self–sufficiency while also offering a wonderful outlet for the children and women to create something valuable and provided an opportunity to work through their trauma in a positive, tangible way.
+- A kitchen garden program which encourages self–sufficiency while also offering a wonderful outlet for the children and women to create something valuable and provides an opportunity to work through their trauma in a positive, tangible way.
 This program has double rewards because the residents also love eating nutritional fruit and vegetables.

 - This project will also provide specialist advice and staff training in trauma counseling and emotional development, child protection training, and case management skills tall Social Action for Women staff of both the Children’s Crisis Center and The Green Hope House.